Published:

 What Is GDPR?
 Unpacking Data Rights and User Consent

 GDPR stands for General Data Protection Regulation.
-It’s a relatively new set of laws that went into effect in the EU in May 2018.
+This set of data privacy laws went into effect in the EU in May 2018.
 While the regulations are only concerned with protecting the data rights of EU citizens, they actually impact businesses worldwide thanks to the global reach of the internet.

 If your organization does business with or employs citizens of the European Union, GDPR applies to you.
-As a matter of fact, if you’re in any way responsible for handling or storing data that belongs to EU citizens, you are certain to be impacted by GDPR.
+If you’re in any way responsible for handling or storing data that belongs to EU citizens, you are certain to be impacted by GDPR.

-But what is GDPR?
-At its core, it’s all about implementing better standards for the way personal data is collected, stored, and processed.
+At its core, GDPR is all about implementing better standards for the way personal data is collected, stored, and processed.
 Sometimes, that’s as simple as making sure that you obtain proper consent from potential customers before sending them any promotional emails.
 At other times, it can be more complicated as it deals with the way your data storage is structured on a configurational level.

 GDPR categorizes data as either personal or sensitive.
 Personal data is identifiable in nature but doesn’t reveal confidential information about a person, such as names, email addresses, or dates of birth.
 Sensitive data is more critical in nature as it relates to potentially compromising information about a person’s life, such as credit card numbers or trade union memberships.